PabloLION/xterm-react/README.md

 3. Code style.
 Naming (`XTerm` instead of `Xterm`, etc.); expose more methods like `.write()` directly, so we no longer need to say `.current.terminal.write`
 4. Functionality.
 Add the new methods from XTerm like `onBell()`.
 5. Performance.
 Remove dynamic type checking.
 It's not necessary and the performance is not good.
+6. Development.
+Use `vite` for e2e test, much faster than `webpack`.